wormhole-foundation/wormhole-docs/tutorials/messaging/loyalty-app.md

 ## Introduction

-Sui Workshop #2: End-to-End Example – Cross-chain Loyalty App
+Cross-chain Loyalty App
 Sending and receiving messages from another chain

-Join us for a hands-on session where we’ll build a loyalty app that spans multiple blockchains.
+we’ll build a loyalty app that spans multiple blockchains.
 Learn how to leverage cross-chain interoperability to enhance user experiences and unlock new business opportunities.

 <!-- transcription -->